ARM-software/arm-trusted-firmware/docs/user-guide.md

     platform name must be subdirectory of any depth under `plat/`, and must contain a platform makefile named `platform.mk`.

+*   `ARCH` : Choose the target build architecture for ARM Trusted Firmware.
+    It can take either `aarch64` or `aarch32` as values.
+By default, it is defined to `aarch64`.

 *   `SPD`: Choose a Secure Payload Dispatcher component to be built into the Trusted Firmware.
+This build option is only valid if `ARCH=aarch64`.
 The value should be the path to the directory containing the SPD source, relative to `services/spd/`; the directory is expected to contain a makefile called `<spd-value>.mk`.

+*   `AARCH32_SP` : Choose the AArch32 Secure Payload component to be built as
+    as the BL32 image when `ARCH=aarch32`.
+The value should be the path to the directory containing the SP source, relative to the `bl32/`; the directory is expected to contain a makefile called `<aarch32_sp-value>.mk`.

 *   `V`: Verbose build.
 If assigned anything other than 0, the build commands are printed.
 Default is 0.